 - It depends on your immediate “expectations” for this relationship, whether you’re looking at it short term or long term.

 But then there are people to whom physical intimacy is important, but emotional/mental compatibility is even more important.
 To them, sex/ physical intimacy is just one component of the relationship, so they focus on looking for a partner with whom they can connect emotionally/mentally first, before looking at other areas.
-For such people, they select their partners based on their emotional and mental connection first and then let their physical closeness with each other build up naturally, rather than filtering people based on physical intimacy.
+For such people, they select their partners based on their emotional and mental connection first, and then let their physical closeness with each other build up naturally, rather than filtering people based on physical intimacy.

 But this disparity didn’t stop us from connecting deeply.
 For me, when I asked him what he thought about deferring sex, he said he didn’t care because the connection between us is stronger than what he had ever felt before.
-The whole notion of sex early on in the relationship, later, after marriage, or even never (and this I quote him) for whatever bizarre biological reason was a mere triviality to him.
-In a different relationship he might have been concerned because there’s always an issue of sexual incompatibility between partners, but for some reason this concern simply didn’t come up for him with us.
-He said the whole thought of sex or no sex just paled in comparison to the connection we have; it was not even a factor of consideration for him.
+The whole notion of sex early on in the relationship, later, after marriage, or even never for some bizarre biological reason was a mere triviality.
+In a different relationship he might have been concerned as he had encountered sexual incompatibility issues with some partners before, but this concern simply didn’t come up for him with us.
+He said the whole thought of sex or no sex paled in comparison to what we have.
+I happen to think his views are a little extreme (no sex forever may be too much I think), but I wanted to share this as a differing point of view from the narrative we always hear (that men are all about sex).

-Now I’m not trying to say that sexual intimacy isn’t important or that physical compatibility is not something we should look at, because it’s not true.
-I do think that sexual/physical intimacy is important, and it is part and parcel of a successful relationship.
-But I also genuinely think that sexual/physical intimacy, for the most part and for most couples, arise naturally out of a strong emotional and mental compatibility.
-In the many cases I’ve looked at, couples who are supposedly dealing with an issue with a lack of physical spark or physical incompatibility are always invariably dealing with emotional/mental compatibility issues of some kind.
-Even though they may think that they are dealing with a unique issue in sexual/physical incompatibility or mismatch in sex drives, there are usually underlying factors that are tied to an incompatibility in other areas.
+Bu sexual/physical intimacy, for the most part and for most couples, arises out of a strong emotional and mental compatibility.
+In the cases I’ve looked at, couples supposedly dealing with an issue with a lack of physical spark or physical incompatibility are always invariably dealing with emotional/mental compatibility issues of some kind.
+Even though they may think that they are dealing with a unique issue in sexual/physical incompatibility or mismatch in sex drives, there are usually underlying factors causing this issue, usually an incompatibility in other areas.

 But say you feel emotionally and mentally compatible with someone, and you’re fearful about being physically incompatible with him/her.
 What should you do?

 Secondly, think of physical intimacy as having many stages.
 Kissing, hugging, cuddling, french kissing, petting, and so on.
 Even within each stage there are various degrees of progression.
 Depending on one’s comfort with physical closeness, some of these stages may only be done after marriage or later on in the relationship.
 Either way, you can already work on building chemistry within your range of comfort.
 For example, maybe you had a weird first kiss with your partner.
 Slobbery, wet, weird.
 But adopt a fun-loving, experimental mindset toward it and allow yourself to keep trying.

-Thirdly, let’s say there is zero connection when you kiss, hug, and even when you see your partner (like you don’t feel excited/happy at all when you see him/her).
+Thirdly, let’s say there is zero connection when you kiss, hug, and even when you see your partner — like you don’t feel excited/happy at all when you see him/her.
 AND, you still don’t feel any connection after many weeks and months of being together.
 THEN yes, there may be a problem, and this is something you should talk about with your partner, to let him/her know how you feel, that there’s this issue, to understand the blockage, and so on.

 In short, I wouldn’t worry too much about achieving an instant physical spark with someone or having no spark with future romantic prospects, unless you have some deeply rooted issues with intimacy (which I don’t think is the case for you, and which would be a separate thing altogether).
-Physical chemistry and compatibility is something that you build with your partner, through open communication, understanding each other’s likes and dislikes, and an openness to explore new things.
+Physical chemistry and compatibility is something you build with your partner, through open communication, understanding each other’s likes and dislikes, and an openness to explore new things.